 Council tax is usually paid by the tenant.
-However, there are some special circumstances in which the landlord is responsible, including where the property is an HMO (house in multiple occupation) and where the occupants are asylum seekers.
+However, there are some special circumstances in which the landlord is responsible, including where the property is an HMO (house in multiple occupation) such as students and where the occupants are asylum seekers.

 This is a slightly grey area and depends on whether any damage to the fence poses a safety risk or not.
 A landlord’s responsible for the structure of the property and that extends to the exterior, with an obligation to protect tenants’ safety and wellbeing.

 If a tenant requests repairs to cosmetic damage, however, the landlord doesn’t have to foot the bill.

 When it comes to maintaining the garden, unless something different is stated in a tenancy agreement, tenants are normally responsible for basic garden maintenance such as weeding and mowing the lawn.

 Landlords are governed by fire safety regulations and must provide at least one smoke alarm on each storey and, as mentioned, a carbon monoxide alarm in any room with a solid fuel burning appliance such as a coal fire or wood burning stove.

 They must also make sure access to escape routes and any furniture and furnishings supplied are fire safe.